TaoLi-NYU/taoli-nyu.github.io/_pages/about.md

 **Prospective Students**: I am always actively looking for self-motivated students to join my research group as **PhD students**, **research assistants** (long/short-term/remote), and **interns**.
 We welcome applicants with
-- strong mathematical backgrounds in reinforcement learning, control and optimization, and game theory and/or
+- strong mathematical backgrounds in reinforcement learning, control and optimization, and game theory, and/or
 - practical experience with RL algorithms, large language models (foundation models), and simulation platforms in cybersecurity (e.g., those included in this [repo](https://github.com/Limmen/awesome-rl-for-cybersecurity?tab=readme-ov-file#-environments)), vehicular, and traffic simulation (e.g., CARLA and SUMO).

-For more information on joining us, please check out the [openings](/_pages/recruit.md).
+For more information on joining us, please check out the [openings]({% link _pages/recruit.md %}).
+Due to the high volume of messages I receive at my school email, please contact me at my personal address [taoli.cityuhk@gmail.com](mailto:taoli.cityuhk@gmail.com) to ensure I see your message.
+Alternatively, you can fill this [form](https://forms.office.com/r/HYGM7Nt8vh?origin=lprLink) to let me know your interest in joining us.